blehman/pycon2015/README.md

 High level summary: virtualization is good for many reasons.

-About that which I learned while he was talking (my team would probably call this my 'Golden Retriever Learning Style':
+About that which I learned while he was talking (my team would probably call this my 'Golden Retriever Learning Style'):

 ##### how to set up a virtural enviroment
 - Virtalenv (see this older [repo](https://github.com/lukesneeringer/pycon2013-socketio))